For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 3. Keep your emergency fund liquid, but not too liquid

 I can transfer funds back and forth from my operating account, but the transfers take 3-5 business days.
+I should mention that I keep one month of expenses in my regular savings account that I can access immediately.

 This means the money is liquid, but not super easy to get to.
 Knowing I can’t instantly access my Emergency fund really incentivizes me to plan ahead.